Never Lose Work to Compaction: Threshold-Based Context Backups for Claude Code

 | Specifics retained | Only what fits summary | Everything in backup |

 Auto-compaction is the default because most users don't set up backup systems.
-But if you're working on complex, multi-hour sessions where precision matters, threshold-based backup gives you much better recovery options.
+But if you're working on complex, multi-hour sessions where precision matters, token-based backup gives you much better recovery options.
+On a 1M context window, you'll have dozens of backup snapshots captured throughout the session instead of losing everything to a single compaction event.

 Key Takeaways